Skip to Main Content

 EPA Issues Temporary Policy for Violations Caused By COVID-19

-By Ashley Peck, Emily Schilling, and other Co-Authors
+By Emily Schilling, Ashley Peck, and other Co-Authors

 On March 26, 2020 EPA issued a temporary policy for enforcement of environmental legal obligations during the COVID-19 pandemic.
 The policy provides the framework for the agency's use of its enforcement discretion where COVID-19 related worker shortages and governmental restrictions affect facility operations and impede the ability of regulated entities to comply with EPA requirements.
 The policy does not extend to Superfund or Resource Conservation and Recovery Act (“RCRA”) corrective actions, which will be subject to forthcoming guidance, or pesticide imports under the Federal Insecticide, Fungicide, and Rodenticide Act (“FIFRA”).